nicoguaro/nicoguaro.github.io/posts/hermite_ritz_qm.rst

 `natural units <https://en.wikipedia.org/wiki/Natural_units>`_
 since they are a good choice for numeric calculations.

-Solving equation is equivalent to solve the following variational equation
+Solving this equation is equivalent to solve the following variational equation

 .. math::